 Private Internet Access

 Want to secure your Wi-Fi connection?
-Use PIA.
+Why not try Private Internet Access?

 Furthermore, consider this: wireless traffic is only encrypted for outsiders, so everyone who’s inside the network can use a packet sniffer and analyze your online whereabouts extremely easily.